 HCC Foundation Scholarship

 Applications for both the HCC Foundation Scholarships and scholarships awarded through the Financial Aid Office are available in both the Financial Aid Office and the Office of Institutional Advancement.
 The HCC Foundation Scholarship Committee awards a number of scholarships each with its own criteria and dollar amounts in the fall and spring of every academic year to students taking at least six credits and who have at least a 2.0 GPA.
 Recipients are selected by the Foundation Scholarship Committee.
 The Student Financial Aid Office uses the same application and awards miscellaneous scholarships from private donors and organizations.
 They are usually awarded to students in financial need and who show scholastic promise.
 Most scholarships are for a one year period but some may be renewed the following year.
 Applications are kept on file for one year in the event additional funds become available to award.
+Students cannot receive financial aid at two schools during the same semester.
+Also, students must maintain at least a 2.0 cumulative GPA to remain eligible for a scholarship.
 Complete the HCC Foundation Scholarship Application Form online.

 HCC Faculty/Foundation Scholarship for Academic Excellence

 The HCC Faculty/Foundation Scholarship for Academic Excellence Committee offers an academic excellence scholarship program for qualified graduates of area high schools.
 The committee awards these scholarships based on GPA, SAT scores, and extracurricular activities.
 These awards provide $550 per semester at Hagerstown Community College.
 Recipients who maintain satisfactory academic records at the College will be supported for four consecutive semesters of college for a total of $2200.
+Only current high school students who are graduating in May/June are eligible to apply.
+Students cannot receive financial aid at two schools during the same semester.
 View the application guidelines and download the Faculty/Foundation Scholarship for Academic Excellence Application.

 Early College Discounts